Thomas Cole

 The Course of Empire (1833–1836).
 This animated image shows all five paintings in the series as separate frames.

-Thomas Cole (February 1, 1801 – February 11, 1848) was an American artist who founded the Hudson River School art movement.
+Thomas Cole (February 1, 1801 – February 11, 1848) was an Anglo-American artist who founded the Hudson River School art movement.
 He painted romantic landscapes and history paintings.
 Influenced by European painters, but with a strong American sensibility, he was prolific throughout his career and worked primarily with oil on canvas.

 His paintings are typically allegoric and often depict small figures or structures set against moody and evocative natural landscapes.
 They are usually escapist, framing the New World as a natural eden contrasting with the smog-filled cityscapes of Industrial Revolution-era Britain, in which he grew up.
 His works, often seen as conservative, criticize the contemporary trends of industrialism, urbanism, and westward expansion.

 Early life and education

 Born in Bolton le Moors in Lancashire on February 1, 1801, Thomas Cole immigrated with his family to the United States in 1818, settling in Steubenville, Ohio.
 At the age of twenty-two, he moved to Philadelphia and later, in 1825, to Catskill, New York, where he lived with his children and wife until his death in 1848.

 Cole found work early on as an engraver.
 He was largely self-taught as a painter, relying on books and by studying the work of other artists.
 In 1822, he started working as a portrait painter and later on, gradually shifted his focus to landscape.